Festive French seats are live for travel between Dec 14 to early Jan* – book in advance to save! Ho, ho, gooo…

 1 change

-FAQs about the train journey from Genk to Waterloo
+What do people frequently ask about the train journey from Genk to Waterloo?

 Want to know more about your journey from Genk to Waterloo?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.